Co-Curricular News | Friday 31 May 2019

 Brisbane Girls Grammar School is grateful for the opportunity to serve alongside the following organisations:

-Queensland Children’s Hospital—supporting initiatives aimed at improving the health of local children.
+Queensland Children’s Hospital—supporting initiatives aimed at improving the health of children through the Indigenous Liaison Unit.

 White Blouse Day—supporting Cherish Women’s Cancer Foundation.